top of page

 Lab Alumni

-Samuel Lopes Oliveira, PhD student (graduated 2022)
+Samuel Lopes Oliveira, PhD (graduated 2022)

 (co-advised with Dr. David Flaspohler)